 Log in to Student Self Service to enroll in a payment plan through Nelnet Campus Commerce.

 UArts welcomes military veterans who wish to use their educational benefits.
 All eligible military veterans who receive financial support are able to use these benefits to help pay for tuition.

 Fall Semester: Bills will be issued in late May.
-Full payment must be received, or an approved financing plan put in place, by July 5.
+Full payment must be received or an approved financing plan put in place by July 6.

 Spring Semester: Bills will be issued in late October.
-Full payment must be received, or an approved financing plan put in place, by December 5.
+Full payment must be received or an approved financing plan put in place by Dec.
+5.

 Summer I: Bills will be issued in early April.
 Full payment must be received, or an approved financing plan put in place, by May 5.

 Summer II: Bills will be issued in early April.
 Full payment must be received or an approved financing plan put in place by June 15.